bexlev/project3/README.md

 # Project 3- Chicago Energy Benchmarking

-This is a group project purposed to demonstate our ability to tell stories using data vizualization.</div>
+This is a group project purposed to demonstate our ability to tell stories using data vizualization on an interactive dashboard.</div>

 ## Contributors